UBC-MDS/tidyplusR/README.md

 Three main parts include different functions in `tidyplusR`

--   **Data Manipulation** : Datatype cleansing
+-   **Data Type Cleansing** :
     -   `typemix` \* The function helps to find the columns containing different types of data, like character and numeric.
-The input of the function is a data frame, and the output of the function will be a list of 3 data frames.
+The input of the function is a data frame, and the output of the function will be a list of 3 data frames reporting details about the mixture of data types.
+The first data frame in the list is the same as the input data frame, the second one tells you the location and types of data in the columns where there is type mixture.
+The third data frame is a summary of the second data frame.

     -   `cleanmix` \* The function helps to clean our data frame.
 After knowing the location of discrepancy of data types, one can use this function to keep a type of data in certain columns. \* Here, the input will be the output by `typemix` function, name of the column (a vector of the name of columns) that they want to clean, the type of data they want to work on, and if we want to keep or delete the certain type.
 The output will be a data frame like the original type but with specified data type in certain columns deleted.

 -   **Missing Value Treatment** : Basic Imputation using `impute`
     -   Imputation: replace missing values in a column of a dataframe, or multiple columns of dataframe based on the `method` of imputation